Menu

 Effectively Managing Menopause

 All women will experience menopause, however each experience will be unique.
 The age it starts varies, with the average age in healthy women being in their 50th year.
-Menopause is defined specifically as the cessation of ovulation and menstruation.

 Perimenopause is the time of intermittent symptoms that first becomes apparent as egg numbers in the ovaries fall.
 Irregularity in the menstrual cycle is usually the first sign during the fourth or fifth decade and marks the entry into perimenopause.

 Menopausal symptoms vary widely between women.
 Some women sail through it, while some experience severe and debilitating symptoms.
+Some menopausal symptoms can take women by surprise, and may include:

 • Hot flushes